 With campfires, extinguish the fire completely (cool to touch).

 If the fire becomes a hazard to life or property, it must be extinguished immediately.
 Drown the fire with water and make sure all embers, coals, and sticks are wet.
 The fire must be constantly attended until fully extinguished.
 When in doubt - call 9-1-1.

-A recreational fire is a fire at your residence that is used for the purpose of cooking, warming, or similar recreation.
+Summary: A recreational fire is a fire at your residence that is used for the purpose of cooking, warming, or similar recreation.
 A permit is required from the Fire District - click on the button above to fill out a permit.
 It is not backyard debris burning which is regulated by the DEQ (see above for that information).
 Please note that there may be days when all burning is prohibited (the exception is BBQ grills).

 Recreational Fires may be subject to burn bans in extreme fire danger conditions.
 If you are going to have a recreational fire on your property, we request that you complete the Recreational Burn Waiver and follow the above listed Tips for Safe Burning.
 If you have questions about this, please call us at 541.360.0030.
 If you are outside the city limits, you may want to check with ODF to see if they have recommendations or requirements for burning or machinery usage in your area.